How Does a Radiator Work? | Parts of Radiator | Coolant In The Radiator

 The fluid flowing through your radiator (called a coolant) is the life flow of the cooling system.
 It is an exact mixture of water and an additive (antifreeze) that is recommended for use in your vehicle.

 The level of coolants should be checked regularly, and if fluid is being lost from the system, there is probably a leak somewhere.
-If a leak is present, the ADRAD Radiator Repair Specialist can detect and repair it before it becomes a costly affair.

 Degradation with the use of coolant and the need to change it from time to time.
 Your vehicle needs a radiator flush once a year to get rid of deposits created through normal operation.
-Leak detection, radiator leak repair, and regular maintenance of your radiator and radiator hoses are standard services offered by all ADRAD agents in New Zealand.

 Also, Read: What Is Disc Brake? | Main Components of Disc Brake | Working Principle of Disc Brake | Types of Disc Brakes